 EINDHOVEN

-Eindhoven is a municipality and a city located in the province of Noord-Brabant in the south of the Netherlands, originally at the confluence of the Dommel and Gender brooks.
+Eindhoven is a municipality and a city located in the province of Noord-Brabant in the south of the Netherlands, in Europe, originally at the confluence of the Dommel and Gender brooks.
 The Gender was dammed off in the post-war years, but the Dommel still runs through the city.

 Neighbouring cities and towns include Son en Breugel, Nuenen, Geldrop-Mierlo, Waalre, Veldhoven, Oirschot and Best.
 The metropolitan area (which includes Helmond) has over 725,000 inhabitants.